About the Medical School Integration

 Committee Details and Membership

-- Integration Advisory Committee will report to the Integration Executive Committee.
+- The Integration Advisory Committee will report to the Integration Executive Committee.

 - The charge will be to engage in the work associated with the completion of the LCME self-study process.